 Spring has arrived and, while it is a great time for spring cleaning around the yard, it is important to keep an eye out for injured baby raptors.
 Each spring, hundreds of baby raptors are admitted to the Audubon Center for Birds of Prey’s Raptor Trauma Clinic, where staff and volunteers work diligently to keep up.
-So far in 2022, the Clinic has admitted 184 total birds, with nearly 50% of those patients considered babies, or not yet able to fly.
-Fifty-two of the babies admitted had fallen from their nests.
+So far in 2022, the Clinic has admitted more than 260 total birds, with nearly 50% of those patients considered babies, or not yet able to fly.
+Seventy-seven of the babies admitted had fallen from their nests.

 “Baby season’s busiest month is May, so we’re just getting started,” says Samantha Little, CVT, Raptor Conservation Specialist at the Clinic.